HOME EQUITY LINE OF CREDIT – HELOC

 Leverage the value of your home to other products.

-To calculate the equity you currently have in your home, subtract the principal of your current mortgage from the most recent assessment or evaluation.
+To calculate an estimate of the equity you currently have in your home, subtract the principal of your current mortgage from the most recent assessment or evaluation.
+If you are looking to secure a HELOC an appraisal will be required by the lender to determine the value of your home.

 WARNING: The following paragraph contains numbers and math and stuff.
 Not a lot, mind you… We just want to give you time to prepare yourself.